prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 ## Broadcast your public IP address

-Your beacon node will broadcast your **public IP address** to other peers if you configure either the following flags:
+Your beacon node will broadcast your **public IP address** to peer nodes if you configure either the following flags:

  - `--p2p-host-ip=<your public IP>`: Use this if you haven't configured a DNS record for your public IP.
 For example: `--p2p-host-ip=67.127.151.89`
  - `--p2p-host-dns="host.domain.com"`: For example: `--p2p-host-dns=host.domain.com`

+Broadcasting your IP can make your beacon node more discoverable, which benefits the Ethereum network by making consensus-layer blockchain data more available.

 ## Verify your node's discoverability